Saturday, August 17, 2024

 It's a rough ride, and after following the trail of hoof marks through the woods, Splash comes across a teepee and a horse grazing nearby.
 Cougar is camping out Indian style, and Splash decides to sneak a little closer to see what it's all about.

-However, Johnny is one step ahead and has set up an early warning system, which of course Splash unwittingly stumbles into.
+However, Johnny is one step ahead and has set up an early warning system, which, of course, Splash unwittingly stumbles into.

-Johnny is on him in a flash, but after realising it's only Splash he lowers his fists.
+Johnny is on him in a flash, but after realising it's only Splash, he lowers his fists.
 The situation isn't entirely defused, and Johnny angrily tells Splash that he just wants to be left alone.
 He was tired of everyone, tired of wrestling, and tired of wrestlers cheating.
 He is done with the whole scene and just wants to be left in peace.

-Splash rides away, but is still determined to get Johnny back into the ring.
+Splash rides away but is still determined to get Johnny back into the ring.
 A seed of an idea is germinated as he rides off - he will attempt to organise a match against Hardy Steele, a wrestler who beat Johnny unfairly many years ago and a wrestler that Johnny has always wanted to meet in a rematch.

-If a wrestler doesn't wrestle, is he a wrestler?
+If a wrestler doesn't wrestle, is he still a wrestler?
 That thought danced in the back of my mind for the majority of this week's strip.
 The story remains intriguing, and in the final panels, we see wrestling on the horizon.
 However, my interest always falters when Cougar is away from the ring, and as curious as I was about his whereabouts, it wasn't quite enough to compensate for the lack of wrestling.
 Obviously, that will change soon enough, but first, we need to set up this back story to motivate Cougar to get back to what he does best.
 I did enjoy seeing Johnny Cougar on the front cover, and he always looks bigger and stronger in colour.
 His horse also seemed particularly muscular, although its legs were foreshortened in the first panel, and it did look like Cougar was riding a miniature pony, albeit a very strong one.
 The story is beginning to emerge from the mists of the last couple of weeks, and next week should see things leap forward as Splash hopefully signs both Cougar and Steele to a fight.
-I look forward to some clarity and hopefully some heavy-handed in-ring action.
+I look forward to some clarity and, hopefully, some heavy-handed in-ring action.

 Rating: 7/10